alemesa/mapbox-covid19/TUTORIAL.md

 }
 ```

+🗒️`NOTE`: Mapbox will properly scale the circles as you zoom in and out so they fit in the screen.

 📍`Checkpoint`: Now, you should have something like this on your screen:

 <img src="https://dev-to-uploads.s3.amazonaws.com/i/shs3qclxbghhgdwmc5ni.png"/>

-Next we will do the same for the circle-color property.
+Next, let's do the same for the circle-color property.

-I'm going to use a color palette from colorbrewer2.org which has palettes that are dedicated for maps - this is the specific one we will use 👉 [link 🔗](https://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=7)
+I'm going to use a color palette from [colorbrewer2](https://colorbrewer2.org/) which has palettes that are made specific for maps - this is the one I picked 👉 [link 🔗](https://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=7)

 ```diff
 paint: {